spacetelescope/stpipe/docs/source/user_step.rst

 `````````````````````````````````

 In general, CRDS uses the input to a ``Step`` to determine which reference files
 to use.
-Nearly all JWST-related steps take only a single input file.
+Nearly all steps take only a single input file.
 However,
 often times that input file is an association.
 Since step parameters are
 configured only once per execution of a step or pipeline, only the first
 qualifying member, usually of type ``science`` is used.